orbeon/orbeon-forms-doc/installation/tomcat.md

     - Tomcat 7
     - Tomcat 8.0 and 8.5

-About Tomcat 6:
+Notes about older versions of Tomcat:

-- Tomcat 6 isn't supported by Orbeon Forms starting with version 2017.2 as the Apache Tomcat team has [announced](https://tomcat.apache.org/tomcat-60-eol.html) that support for Apache Tomcat 6.0.x ended on December 31, 2016.
+- The Apache Tomcat team has [announced](https://tomcat.apache.org/tomcat-60-eol.html) that support for Apache Tomcat 6.0.x ended on December 31, 2016.
+    - Tomcat 6 isn't supported by Orbeon Forms starting with version 2017.2.
+- The Apache Tomcat team has [announced](https://tomcat.apache.org/tomcat-80-eol.html) that support for Apache Tomcat 8.0.x ended on June 30, 2019.
+    - Tomcat 8.0 isn't supported by Orbeon Forms starting with version 2019.1, but Tomcat 8.5 is supported.
-- [TIFF support](../form-runner/feature/tiff-production.md) is not available when using Tomcat 6 (see [#2717](https://github.com/orbeon/orbeon-forms/issues/2717)).
+- [TIFF support](/form-runner/feature/tiff-production.md) is not available when using Tomcat 6 (see [#2717](https://github.com/orbeon/orbeon-forms/issues/2717)).

 ## Setup